comp251/comp251.github.io/_homework/portfolio02.md

 ## Tips

+* You can assume that the text that the user enters is less than 1024 characters.
 * `char` is an integer type, and characters are represented as numeric values internally.
 A common encoding of basic characters used in English is [ASCII](https://en.wikipedia.org/wiki/ASCII).